 “My second principle is to concentrate on flower forms which are close to nature, so no double flowers, complex hybrids or horticultural novelties.”

-The website for the LONDON BEEKEEPERS ASSOCIATION, www.lbka.org.uk/ has information on urban beekeeping, purchasing bees, and an excellent list of recommended pollinator plants.
+The website for the LONDON BEEKEEPERS ASSOCIATION, www.lbka.org.uk/ has information on urban beekeeping, purchasing bees, & a list of recommended pollinator plants.

 “If you’re looking for our details on window box planting, you can find them here.
 The LBKA has an active programme of helping plants in a way that benefits bees and pollinating insects.
 We work with academics, ecologists, councils and park authorities and our pollinator friendly seed mix is distributed free at events thanks to our sponsor, Ashurst.